musk-hash-rats/p2c2r/multi_device_demo/MULTI_DEVICE_DEMO_COMPLETE.md

-# 🌐 Multi-Device P2C2R Demo - BOINC Style!
+# 🌐 Multi-Device P2C2R Demo - distributed!

 ## What You Have Now

-A **BOINC-style distributed computing platform** that works over the internet!
+A **distributed distributed computing platform** that works over the internet!

 ### The 3 Components